synick/synick.github.io/_posts/2019-09-18-Windows-Privilege-Escalation--Windows-Priv-Esc-Lab.md

 layout: post
 title: "Windows Privilege Escalation Lab"
 date: 2019-09-17 17:00:00
-description: First post of the Windows Privilege Escalation Series
+description: First post of the Windows Privilege Escalation Series.
+This provides some of the background behind the project, and how to get started.
 share: true
 tags:
  - Windows